MusicalWhiskey/cp_325_backend_riggs_jake/README.md

 ## Upcoming features
 - Will have a second status menu indicating who won the previous game
 - Will have local/non-local highscore divisions
+- More sound/visual feedback once player wins or loses a game
+- More visual skins

 Github Links: